 - Healing Mystic Artist

 - Amplification Mystic Artist

-Sheathe: verb.
-To place, or take out a sword from the sheath.
-Pronounced the same.
+Sheathe: To place, or take out a sword from the sheath.
+Pronounced the same as sheath.

-Vita: noun.
-A short account of a person’s life.
+Vita: A short account of a person’s life.